shifat-bin-reza/problem-solving-pondit/README.md

 19. Armstrong Number: Check if a number is an Armstrong number.

 20. Find Minimum and Maximum: Write a program to find the minimum and maximum values in an array.

+21. Calculate the simple interest for given principal, rate of interest, and time.

+22. Write a program to convert temperatures from Celsius to Fahrenheit and vice versa.

+23. Write a program that checks whether the input character is an uppercase letter, lowercase letter, a digit, or a special 24. character.

+24. Write a program to find the second largest number in a given array.

+25. Given a string containing both letters and numbers, find the sum of all the numbers in the string.